 - Check security and privacy settings: Open the settings of your IoT devices and check whether there are dedicated security and privacy settings.
 Some devices allow you to enable HTTPS for transport encryption.
 Use such features and try to understand their purpose.

-- Disable features (and IoT devices) you do not need: Go to the settings of your devices and carefully check their features.
+- Disable features (and IoT devices) you do not need: Go to your device’s settings and carefully check their features.
 Disable features you never use (e.g., Bluetooth).
-If they can’t be disabled, evaluate whether you can block them at network level using your router.
+If they can’t be disabled, evaluate whether you can block them at the network level using your router.

 - Be aware of data in the cloud: Some IoT devices may upload your data to the cloud.
 Disable such features if you don’t need them.

-- Read news feeds: Regular check news feeds like our Atom feedexternal link (also directly available on Mastodonexternal link ) to learn about newly-discovered security vulnerabilities.
+- Read news feeds: Regular check news feeds to learn about newly-discovered security vulnerabilities.

 As an advanced, tech-savvy user, you can create dedicated virtual LANs for your IoT devices to isolate their network traffic.
 Use network scanners like nmap to identify open ports and services on your home network.

 IoT devices are everywhere nowadays.
-The most important task is to become aware of IT in your home network.
+The most significant task is to become aware of IT in your home network.
 Many people don’t realize that the live feed of their IP camera is publicly accessible.
-Others don’t know that their smart vacuum cleaner constantly uploads the indoor layout of their homes to the internet, or that their smart locks can be easily unlocked within seconds.
+Others don’t know that their smart vacuum cleaner always uploads their homes' indoor layout to the internet or that their smart locks can be easily unlocked within seconds.
 Learn about your IoT devices and particularly about their security features.